Why we need groups?

 Some issues we can resolve on our own through personal reflection, journaling and conversation, some in one-to-one therapeutic relationship, and others are best worked with in a group.
 This is probably because our formative experiences in life were in the group of a family of some description, and so perhaps only in another group can we really access our place, the role we developed, and make the lasting changes we want to make.

 I trained in group facilitation with the first Midlands cohort of the pioneering parenting education programme, Parent Link, at The Parent Network (1988) going on to train with the first UK facilitator training in Community Building in Britain (1993).
 I have co-created and facilitated workshops in Anger, Assertiveness, Bereavement and Suicide Awareness, Bullying, Celebrating Menstruation, Conflict Resolution, Communication Skills, Community Building, Mediation, Parenting and Stress Management.
-Every year I work with Women in Power, a women’s initiation and empowerment programme, and regularly co-facilitate Death Cafes.
+Every year I work with Women in Power, a women’s initiation and empowerment programme, offer various retreats, and regularly co-facilitate Death Cafes.

 I facilitate both one-off and ongoing groups.

 If you are interested in exploring the issues arising from being a woman in the twenty-first century, in receiving and giving support to women, and if the following quote intrigues you, then please contact me so that we can talk through the procedure of setting up a group.